 If you still need a few gifts, I have some books to suggest, especially since I have been very remiss this year in reviewing and recommending titles.
 Sorry, it has been a strange and busy year.
 I never did get those podcasts going, as I’d planned, either.

-Books make such fantastic gifts.
-There really is something for everyone!
+Books make such fantastic gifts (and they’re easy to gift wrap according to websites like Burning Book Press!)
+There really is a book for everyone and that’s why they’re so fantastic!
 Plus, I actually managed to get all the books that I have purchased this year at a brilliant price thanks to some promo codes that I found online.
 You see, I purchase a lot of my books from Target so when my friend told me that there was a discount code that I could use to secure a discount I simply could not resist!
 Accordingly, you can check out the latest Target coupons and promo codes here: https://www.raise.com/coupons/target.

 To be honest, as much as I love Christmas, it can be a very expensive time of year.
 Anyway, I actually did a lot of my Christmas shopping on the Target website this year so I would definitely recommend taking a look to see what you can find if you are in need of any last-minute gifts!

 So, here’s to getting 2019 off to a brilliant start!

 In the meantime, here are some terrific books you might consider picking up, especially if you need some last-minute gift ideas:

 In 2010 I had the opportunity to tour the Vatican Museums under escort of Elizabeth Lev and she brought us the history of Christian art — tying in everything from the first engravings of Jonah and the Whale to the design of St. Peter’s basilica — in a way that was staggering, flabbergasting and beyond anything I could have imagined.
 That tour remains a highlight of all of my travels.